Death and Heaven

 A Sermon on Romans 8:18-23Read more

 Speculation about the end of the world and the millennium (Christ’s thousand year reign) has captivated the Christian imagination throughout church history.
 This, in conjunction with the intermediate state and the eternal state of believers, provokes great discussion among pastors and theologians.
-Thankfully, Dr. Martyn Lloyd-Jones helps the church by navigating these topics in this sermon on Romans 8:18-23.
-He pauses his exposition of Romans in order to demonstrate the futility of interpreting Romans 8 as referring to a literal thousand year reign of Christ instead of the future glory when the sons of God inherit the New Heaven and New Earth.
-Far from reducing the Christian hope to some type of “spiritism,” where a non-bodily existence is the goal, the apostle Paul maintains an eternal state where our bodies will be like Christ’s resurrected body.
+Thankfully, Dr. Martyn Lloyd-Jones helps the church by navigating these topics in this sermon on Romans 8:18–23 titled “Death and Heaven.”
+He pauses his exposition of Romans in order to demonstrate the futility of interpreting Romans 8 as referring to a literal thousand year reign of Christ instead of the future glory when the children of God inherit the new heaven and new earth.
+Far from reducing the Christian hope to some type of “spiritism” where a non-bodily existence is the goal, the apostle Paul maintains an eternal state where the body will be like Christ’s resurrected body.
 This is different than the intermediate state, says Dr. Lloyd-Jones, when after death the Christian goes to be with Christ until the resurrection of the dead.
-All this, he argues, has practical application as Christians engage the world in politics, and most importantly as they go through great trials and suffering in this life.
+All this, he argues, has practical application as Christians engage the world in politics and, most importantly, as they go through great trials and suffering in this life.
 Listen to Dr. Lloyd-Jones expound the great biblical truths about death, heaven, intermediate state, glory, resurrection, and the second coming of Christ.

 About Dr. Martyn Lloyd-Jones